Jaisreet/reddit-weekends/README.md

 ### Output

-The `reddit_weekends.py` program provides output in the format specified by the provided `reddit_weekends_hint.py` template.
+The `reddit_weekends.py` program provides output.
 The output includes the p-values from the various tests conducted on the data, allowing for easy verification and comparison.

 ### Usage